NoriSte/ui-testing-best-practices/sections/advanced/combinatorial-testing.md

 ![](../../assets/images/combinatorial-testing/nasa-switches.PNG)

 You do not need to test all 2^34.
-Modeling with CT you can make a calculated decision, depending on risk
+Modeling with Combinatorial Testing you can make a calculated decision, depending on risk

 ```
 Model NASAswitches